bit-admin/AutoSlides-extractor/README_EN.md

 # AutoSlides Extractor

-AutoSlides Extractor is a cross-platform desktop application based on Electron and Node.js, designed to efficiently and accurately extract slide pages from various video files.
+AutoSlides Extractor is a cross-platform desktop application built with Tauri and Rust, designed to efficiently and accurately extract slide pages from various video files.
 It is ideal for scenarios such as online course recordings, meeting notes, academic lectures, and more, helping users quickly obtain key slide content from videos and greatly improving the efficiency of data organization and knowledge archiving.

 ## Project Overview